Bw3ll/JOP_ROCKET/README.md

 -	Win32api
 -	Pefile2
 -	Ctypes

+### Needed files:
+You should have in one directory all five files, rocket.py, lists,py, checkIt.py, and stackpivot.py.
+To begin using the tool, run on command line, python rocket.py filename.exe -- the filename.exe being the program you wish to obtain JOP gadgets or JOP chains for.

 ### Errors:
 If you are getting errors like "SyntaxError: Missing parentheses in call to 'print'", it is likely running with Python 3.
 Try doing the fix outlined in Step 1 to make the program use Python 2.